Russia suspends Egypt flights, U.S. boosts security as intelligence points to bomb

 But Moscow, which launched air strikes against Islamist fighters including Islamic State in Syria more than a month ago, has said it is premature to reach conclusions that the flight was attacked.

-Egypt, which depends on tourism as a crucial source of revenue, says there was no evidence a bomb was to blame.
+Egypt, which depends on tourism as a crucial source of revenue, has said there was no evidence that a bomb was to blame.

 U.S. MEASURES

-White House spokesman Josh Earnest said the new U.S. measures are a "prudent response" to boost security procedures already in place and will affect fewer than 10 airports.
+White House spokesman Josh Earnest said the new U.S. measures were a "prudent response" to boost security procedures already in place and will affect fewer than 10 airports.

 All the airports being asked to tighten screening of U.S.-bound flights are in the Middle East, a U.S. official familiar with the matter said.